 IdentiSys buys twice in July

-Steve Martin, 4Site's previous owner, will leave the company to pursue other interests, but the company's long-time sales manager will remain with IdentiSys.
-"We were looking at hiring the right people" to go after more printing sales, Ferril said, "but then this opportunity came up and then you've got the experience and knowledge of the market that comes with one salesperson with 20 years in the printing industry, and there's even a little bit of revenue stream coming."
+Steve Martin, 4Site's previous owner, will leave the company, but the company's long-time sales manager will remain with IdentiSys.
+"We were looking at hiring the right people" to go after more printing sales, Ferril said, "but then this opportunity came up and you've got the experience and knowledge of the market that comes with one salesperson with 20 years in the industry, and there's even a revenue stream."

 Similarly, the owners of Gebco have left the company, and David Richvalsky has been hired as vice president and general manager for Gebco of Hawaii, which will retain its name and brand as a division of IdentiSys.
 Ferril said Gebco was the leading supplier in the Hawaiian Islands for binding, lamination and photo ID systems.